 Germs are spread through touch.
-And unfortunately for us, germs are grubby little creatures that like to grasp onto anything on site - including your hands.
+And unfortunately for us, germs are grubby little creatures that like to grasp onto anything in sight- including your hands.
 And if you touch a germ-infested surface, and continue to rub our eyes, or cover your mouth, you’re essentially welcoming those germs into your body.

 So, needless to say, wash your hands regularly.
 The Centers for Disease Control and Prevention recommends washing your hands with soap and water for at least 20 seconds, or using an alcohol-based sanitizer (at least 60%) if you don't have access to soap and water.

 All it takes is one second to become infected with the flu virus.
 It only takes 20 seconds to properly wash your hands.

 This doesn’t have to mean 2 hour gym sessions!
 But your body needs physical activity to stay healthy.
 Light exercises, walks, cardio, weight lifting, sports, you name it.
 All of these can help your body stay healthy and fit, and increase your immunity.